audionuma/r128x/readme.md

 # r128x, a command line tool for loudness measurement of files on Mac OSX Intel. #
 v 0.1 2012-09-16

 ## Description ##
-r128x is a command line tool for measuring Integrated Loudness, Loudness range and Maximum True Peak of audio files on the Mac OS X system with an Intel processor.
+r128x is a command line tool for measuring Integrated Loudness, Loudness Range and Maximum True Peak of audio files on the Mac OS X system with an Intel processor.
 It uses libebeur128 (https://github.com/jiixyj/libebur128) for the Integrated Loudness and Loudness Range measures.
 It uses CoreAudio's AudioConverter service to oversample audio data and obtain the Maximum True Peak.
 It uses CoreAudio ExtAudioFile's service to read the samples from an audio file.